code-kontor/Blog-Spring-Statemachine/README.md

 # Blog-Spring-Statemachine

-This repository holds the source code for Spring Statemachine blog at https://code-kontor.io/blog (german only):
+This repository holds the source code for the Spring Statemachine blog at https://code-kontor.io/blog (german only):

 * https://code-kontor.io/blog/2019/spring-statemachine-framework-teil-1/